Soma Valliappan: HR, Investment and Management

-Soon, Valliyappan became a name to reckon with in the Tamil publishing world.
-He gained the reputation of being one of the very few Tamil authors who can authentically and competently present successful management subjects to the common man.
+Soon, Valliyappan became known in the Tamil publishing world.
+He gained the reputation of being one of the very few Tamil authors who can competently present successful management subjects to the common man.
 Valliyappan can be credited with introducing many management concepts for the first time in Tamil.
 For instance, his book, Idliyaaga Irungal, is the first in Tamil on the subject of Emotional intelligence.
-His recent book, Thallu, is on successful motivational techniques followed in the corporate world.
+His recent book, Thallu, is on motivational techniques followed in the corporate world.

 His writings were published by Anna University under the title Nirvaagaththiran Membaadugal as part of its initiative to promote women empowerment.
 His book on mental health, Mana Azhuththam Virattalaama was published by Kizhakku Publisher's Prodigy imprint, for the benefit of students.

 Dr Soma Valliappan has given out many motivational books for the benefit of students and young managers.
 Some of his popular titles are: Ushaar Ulle Paar, which deals with the Power of Mind; Aaalappirandhavargal Neengal, on leadership qualities; Ulagam Un vasam, on communication skills, Nee Asatharanamanavan, Ellorum Vallaree.
 His two books, Idliyaaga Irungal and Alla Alla Panam are in the list of recommended readings for students of a college in Madurai, and Bharathiar University, Coimbatore, respectively.

 He has written about Economics in Tamil (Nattu kannaku 1 and Nattu Kannaku 2) and also about Demonetization (Athirntha India).